CodeNationDev/MarvelCode/README.md

 ## ReachabilityManager
 Library for manage the Internet reachability.
 Based on **NWPathMonitor**, has a delegate and a simple protocol for learn in real time the network state.

+## APIManager
+Functions for retrieve data from Marvel service.

+## Constants
+Struct of static values for use into SPM libraries.

 ## Helpers
 Library where put all helpers that I use in the project, simple.